wavemotion-dave/SugarDS/readme.md

 Dandanator Support :
 -----------------------
-Mainly to run two games - Sword of Ianna and Los Amores de Brunilda.
+Mainly to run three games - Sword of Ianna, Gomilandia and Los Amores de Brunilda.
 Rename those .rom files as .dan files so that they will be loaded as Dandanator files within the SugarDS emulator.
 Note that we do not support Flash writes on these carts - but the games themselves should be playable and you can use the normal emulator save/load states to save your progress.

 SNA Support :
 -----------------------